The Letters (novel): Sam West

-Sam West is the husband of Hadley West and the father of Paul West.
+Sam West is married to Hadley West and father of Paul West.
 Sam goes to Alaska to try and come to terms with the death of his son.
 Sam at first took jobs faraway, so that he would not have to deal with his son's death and his wife's grief.
 Sam decides to take a trip to Alaska so that he can see where his son died.
 As Sam takes this trip he is also trying to save his marriage.
 Sam begins writing letters to Hadley in hopes that she can see why he took the trip.

 Hadley West

-Hadley West is the wife of Sam West and mother of Paul West.
+Hadley West is married to Sam West and mother of Paul West.
 Hadley broke down after Paul's death.
 She started drinking heavily and having an affair.
 Hadley realizes her destructive ways after she is caught by Sam.
 Hadley rents a cottage of the coast of Maine, so that she can come to terms with Paul's death.
 Hadley starts to paint again while at the cottage and finds inspirations for her to stay sober.